ai-forever/MERA/MODEL_SCORING.md

 `--predict_only` important to use this key always, it allows to run on datasets without proper replies provided (score result 0 may still be reported).

-`--log_samples` turn on samples logging, should be always to make the submission.
+`--log_samples` turns on samples logging, should be always to make the submission.

+`--apply_chat_template` turns on applying chat templates of your model to all requests (see more in [**documentation**](https://huggingface.co/docs/transformers/main/chat_templating)).

+`--fewshot_as_multiturn` is used to turn fewshots in multi-turn conversation (currently cannot be used for zero-shot tasks and requires using `--apply_chat_template`).

+`--system_instruction` contains a string that will be used as system prompt for one or more passed tasks (if the chat template of the model does not take into account system prompt, it will be omitted, so that no system prompt is passed to the model; without `--apply_chat_template` system prompt is added to the beginning of each request to the model).

 ### Convert lm-harness to submission